BenjaminC-sec/alx-system_engineering-devops/0x02-shell_redirections/README.md

+# Shell redirections
-#Shell redirections task
+0.Hello world task
-.
-Task 0 : Hello world
+1. Write a script that displays a confused smiley "(Ôo)'.